 The full novel.

 Included in the fringe membership of nineteenth-century society were women.
-While the voices of women were heard prior to Mary Shelley (most notably her mother, Mary Wollstonecraft), Shelley added a unique sound.
+While women's voices were heard before Mary Shelley (most notably her mother, Mary Wollstonecraft), Shelley added a unique sound.
 While other creation myths were dependent upon “female participation […] The idea of an entirely man-made monster is Mary Shelley’s own” (Mellor 38).
 That a male was responsible for the monster’s creation points to the novel’s concern “with natural as opposed to unnatural modes of production and reproduction” (Mellor 40).
 It also allows the reader to consider the importance of nurturing when dealing with the development of any being, and that, perhaps, nature knows best.

 As well as being a voice for the importance of the feminine, Mary also voiced “for the first time in Western Literature, the most powerfully felt anxieties of pregnancy” (Mellor 41).
 Until this point in history, discussing, let alone publishing, “the experiences of pregnancy and childbirth … [were considered] … improper” (Mellor 41).
-With her “focus on the birth process” (Mellor 41) Shelley reassures other women that all women shared the anxieties.
+With her “focus on the birth process” (Mellor 41), Shelley reassures other women that all women share anxieties.

 - Mellor, Anne K. Mary Shelley: Her Life Her Freedom Her Monsters.
 New York: Methven Inc. 1988.